jessuni/shikwasa/README.md

     </body>
    ```

-2. Specify a container for the player to be injected into.
-For example:
+2. Specify a container to inject the player component.

    ```html
     <div class="element-of-your-choice">